-As part of the ecological resource survey, field efforts were conducted for the Excelsior Energy Center in the spring and summer of 2019.
-During the field surveys, TRC biologists documented occurrences of invasive species within the Project Area.
 As part of the field efforts, TRC identified 14 invasive vegetative species, which are listed as prohibited on the Prohibited and Regulated Invasive Plants list published by the NYSDEC on September 10, 2014 (see Attachment A) or listed as a priority invasive according to the WNY-PRISM.
 Inclusion on the prohibited list means that they cannot be possessed, sold, imported, purchased, transported or introduced and therefore, construction activities which would knowingly cause distribution of these species is prohibited.